m0nnnna/macopengl_patcher/README.md

 Hello!

-I have setupa python script that is able to patch electron apps on macOS devices running Open Legacy Patcher.
+I have setup a python script that is able to patch electron apps on macOS devices running Open Core Legacy Patcher.

 You'll notice this scripts looks for some applications by default.
 I have only tested this with two.